 We study function and regulation of proteins related to ubiquitin in cellular processes of pre-messenger RNA splicing and signaling.
-For these studies we perform experiments in molecular cell biology, genetics, and biochemistry in the budding yeast Saccharomyces cerevisiae and fission yeast Schizosaccharomyces pombe.
-We use mammalian cell cultures and multi-cellular organisms through collaborations to highlight functional conservations of the findings made in these organisms and their potential applications to humans.
+For these studies, we perform experiments in molecular cell biology, genetics, and biochemistry in the budding yeast Saccharomyces cerevisiae and fission yeast Schizosaccharomyces pombe.
+We use mammalian cell cultures and multi-cellular organisms through collaborations to highlight relevance of our findings in humans.

-Ubiquitin and ubiquitin-like modifiers, for example, Hub1, SUMO, NEDD8, Sde2 etc., are a group of small proteins harboring ubiquitin fold, and function as central regulators for a large number of processes in the cell.
-The covalent attachment of ubiquitin to target proteins, termed ubiquitination, requires a set of dedicated enzymes.
-The process of ubiquitination is key for determining fate of target proteins through their degradation in the proteasome.
-The process also diversifies functions of its targets by modulating their properties in non-proteolytic ways.
-Other ubiquitin-like modifiers also attach to target proteins as modules or tags, both covalently and non-covalently, and play regulatory roles a similar large number of processes.
-These modifiers often operate as molecular switch in processes such DNA repair, signal transduction, protein sorting etc.
+Ubiquitin and ubiquitin-like modifiers, including Hub1, SUMO, NEDD8, Sde2, are a family of small proteins harboring ubiquitin fold.
+They function as central regulators for a large number of processes in the cell.
+The covalent attachment of ubiquitin to target proteins by the process known as ubiquitination requires a set of dedicated enzymes.
+Ubiquitination is the key for determining fate of target proteins through degradation in the proteasome.
+This process also diversifies functions of the targets by modulating their properties in non-proteolytic ways.
+Other ubiquitin-like modifiers also attach to their targets for regulatory activities, both covalently and non-covalently.
+Ubiquitin-like modifiers thereby act as molecular switches in processes such as DNA repair, signal transduction, protein sorting etc.